CS-SI/eodag/docs/getting_started_guide/configure.rst

 .. warning::

-   If the priority is set to a provider, and a search is made for a product type available in ``eodag``'s catalog with a provider that doesn't offer this product type, then the search will still be done.
-The provider used would be the one with the highest priority among those which offer this product type.
+   If the priority is set to a provider, and a search is made for a collection available in ``eodag``'s catalog with a provider that doesn't offer this collection, then the search will still be done.
+The provider used would be the one with the highest priority among those which offer this collection.

 Download settings
 ^^^^^^^^^^^^^^^^^